aolabNeuro/analyze/docs/source/preproc.rst

      - Contents
    * - ``time`` (unsigned int)
      - Integer cycle number
-   * - ``prev_tick`` (float)
-     - How much time elapsed since the previous frame (measured by bmi3d in ms)
    * - ``timestamp_bmi3d`` (float)
-     - Uncorrected timestamps from bmi3d
+     - Uncorrected timestamps recorded by bmi3d
    * - ``timestamp_sync`` (float)
-     - Uncorrected timestamps sent from bmi3d digital output
+     - Corrected timestamps sent from bmi3d digital output and recorded by eCube digital input.
    * - ``timestamp_measure_offline`` (float)
-     - Uncorrected timestamps measured from the screen and digitized offline
+     - Corrected timestamps measured from the screen and digitized offline
    * - ``timestamp_measure_online`` (float)
-     - Uncorrected timestamps measured from the screen and digitized online
+     - Corrected timestamps measured from the screen and digitized online

 The figure below shows what each timestamp information is captured by each variable.